Sec-Mini-Projects/FlyOnAShellCode/README.md

 ##Notes

 This program can be anywhere from very stable to very unstable depending on which APIs are hooked.
-Avoid manually navigating the \"File Open\", etc dialogs from within the program will help eliminate crashes.
+Avoid manually navigating the "File Open", etc dialogs from within the program will help eliminate crashes.

 ##Usage